colemickens/acs-engine/README.md

-# Microsoft Azure Container Service Engine - Builds Docker Enabled Clusters
+# Azure Container Service Engine - Container Freedom

 ## Overview

-The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, or Swarm orchestrators.
-The input to the tool is a cluster definition.
-The cluster definition is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.
+The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates which deploy a container orchestrator on Microsoft Azure.
+This tool consumes an "apimodel" which is very similar to (and in many cases, the same as) the ARM template object used to deploy an Azure Container Service cluster.

 The cluster definition file enables the following customizations to your Docker enabled cluster:
 * choice of DC/OS, Kubernetes, or Swarm orchestrators